Ferrodraco

 Ferrodraco ("Iron Dragon" after the ironstone the fossil was found in) is an extinct genus of anhanguerid pterosaur known from the Late Cretaceous Winton Formation of Queensland, Australia, containing the single species F. lentoni.
-The species was named after the former mayor of Winton, Graham Thomas ‘Butch’ Lenton.
+The species was named after the former mayor of Winton, Graham Thomas 'Butch' Lenton.
 It is the most complete pterosaur fossil from Australia, being known from the holotype specimen AODF 876, consisting primarily of the anterior portion of the skull and dentary, cervical vertebral centra and a partial wing.
 Its wingspan was estimated to be about 4 m.
 Ferrodraco was found to have been within the subfamily Ornithocheirinae, as sister taxon to Mythunga.
 A recent study also recovered Ferrodraco as sister taxon to Mythunga, but both placed within the family Anhangueridae, more specifically within the subfamily Tropeognathinae.
-Ferrodraco is also the latest surviving member of Anhangueria.

 Discovery and naming

 The holotype specimen was initially discovered in April 2017 when cattle farmer Robert A. Elliott was spraying herbicide near Belmont Station.
 It was excavated by a team led by Adele H. Pentland.
 Nicknamed 'Butch', it was further prepared by volunteer Ali Calvey.

 In 2019, the type species Ferrodraco lentoni was named and described by Adele H. Pentland, Stephen Francis Poropat, Travis R. Tischler, Trish Sloan, Robert A. Elliott, Harry A. Elliott, Judy A. Elliott and David A. Elliott.
 It was subsequently X-ray CT scanned at high-resolution using the Imaging and Medical Beamline at the Australian Synchrotron and osteology described in detail.
 The generic name is derived from the Latin ferrum, "iron", and draco, "dragon", in reference to the fact that the skeleton was found in ironstone.
-The specific name honors the late mayor of Winton Shire, Graham Thomas ‘Butch’ Lenton, for his work for the local community and his support for the Australian Age of Dinosaurs.
+The specific name honors the late mayor of Winton Shire, Graham Thomas 'Butch' Lenton, for his work for the local community and his support for the Australian Age of Dinosaurs.
 He died in 2017.

 The holotype, AODF 876, was found in a layer of the Winton Formation dating from the Cenomanian - lower Turonian, about ninety-six million years old.
 It consists of a partial skeleton with skull and lower jaws.
 It contains the front part of the head with the premaxillae, the maxillae and the dentaries; the left frontal bone, the rear part of the left lower jaw; forty single teeth; five neck vertebrae; the right shoulder joint; the left ulna; the left radius; the proximal and distal left wrist bones; two fourth metacarpals; phalanges from the first to third fingers of the left hand; and the first phalanx of the fourth finger.
 It represents a fully-grown but not yet mature animal.
 The skeleton has largely been preserved three-dimensionally due to the ironstone, but some bones however, have been crushed.
 It was probably fossilized in articulation but got some time prior to the discovery dispersed by erosion and cattle.
 Ferrodraco is the only pterosaur fossil known from the Winton Formation, and is the most complete pterosaur ever found in Australia, a continent where such finds are rare.